Grow 100 pounds of potatoes even without an adequate in-ground gardening space with this practical and smart DIY garden design!

 Now, learn how to grow potatoes in a box with this easy and inexpensive DIY square garden design.
 Read on and think about all the great food you could make with the pounds of potatoes you'll grow using this easy guide.

-Before we get to growing potatoes, let's first build this 4 by 4 wooden box.
-You can reuse reclaimed woods or wooden pallets for this project but make sure you use those which are food grade.
+Before we get to growing potatoes, let's first build this 4-by-4 wooden box.
+You can reuse reclaimed wood or wooden pallets for this project, but make sure you use those that are food-grade.

-What's best about this raised garden beds design is you can use this box for growing potatoes, again and again, for different growing seasons.
+What's best about this raised garden bed design is that you can use this box for growing potatoes again and again for different growing seasons.

 - 6 2×6″ boards, 8 ft. long

 - 96 2 and 1/2 wood screws